GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/kirschWellbore/Example.rst

 **Context**

-In this example, a vertical wellbore subjected to in-situ stresses and induced elastic deformation of reservoir rock is simulated.
-Kirsch solution provides the stress and displacement field developing around a circular cavity, which is hereby employed to verify the accuracy of the numerical results.
-For the presented example, TimeHistory function and python script are used to output and postprocess multi-dimensional data (e.g., stress and displacement).
+In this example, a vertical elastic wellbore subjected to in-situ stresses and induced elastic deformation of reservoir rock is simulated.
+Kirsch's solution provides the stress and displacement field developing around a circular cavity, which is hereby employed to verify the accuracy of the numerical results.
+For the presented example, ``TimeHistory`` function and python script are used to output and postprocess multi-dimensional data (e.g., stress and displacement).

 **Input file**